Water Governance Training Course – Pretoria (CBSS)

 About this event

-CBSS will be presenting our popular three-day Water Governance and water use license application (WULA) Training Course, in association with the Water Institute of South Africa (WISA), from 16 to 18 August 2022, in Pretoria, Gauteng Province.
+CBSS will be presenting their popular three-day Water Governance and water use license application (WULA) Training Course, in association with the Water Institute of South Africa (WISA).

 Water Governance refers to the political, social, economic, legislative and administrative systems in place that influence the use and management of water.